 If the analysis runs successfully the icon will appear in the Run Status section of the Status Bar at the bottom of SWMM's main window.
 Any error or warning messages will appear in a Status Report window.
-If you modify the project after a successful run has been made, the faucet icon changes to a broken faucet indicating that the current computed results no longer apply to the modified project.
+If you modify the project after a successful run has been made, the status flag changes to indicating that the current computed results no longer apply to the modified project.